rubenlagus/TelegramBots/HOWTO.md

    Question: <a name="question_how_to_use_custom_keyboards"/>
    <b>How to use custom keyboards?</b>
    Answer: You can look at the [source code](https://github.com/rubenlagus/TelegramBotsExample/blob/master/src/main/java/org/telegram/updateshandlers/WeatherHandlers.java) for [@Weatherbot](https://telegram.me/weatherbot) in the [TelegramBotsExample](https://github.com/rubenlagus/TelegramBotsExample) repo.
 It should contain all necessary information about using custom keyboards.

+  Question: <a name="question_how_to_host"/>
+   <b>How can I run my bot?</b>
+   Answer: You don't need to spend alot of money into hosting your own telegram bot.
+Basiclly, there are two options around how to host.
+   1. Hosting on your own hardware.
+It can be a Mini-PC like a Raspberry Pi.
+The costs for the hardware (~35€) and annual costs for power (~7-8€) are low.
+Keep in mind that your internet connection might be limited and a Mini-Pc is not ideal for a large base of users.
+   2. Run your bot in a vServer/dedicated root server.
+There are many hosters out there that are providing cheap servers that fit your needs.
+The cheapest one should be openVZ-Containers or a KVM vServer.
+Example providers are [Hetzner](https://www.hetzner.de/ot/), [DigitalOcean](https://www.digitalocean.com/),  (are providing systems that have a high availability but cost's a bit more) and [OVH](https://ovh.com)

+   Question: <a name="question_terminted_by_other"/>
+   <b>I'm getting the error `terminated by other long poll or webhook`, what means it?</b>
+   Answer: It means that you have already a running instance of your bot.
+Close running one and then you can start a new one

    <a name="question_how_to_compile"/>
    Question: <b>How can I compile my project?</b>
    Answer: This is just one way, how you can compile it (here with maven).
 The example below below is compiling the TelegramBotsExample repo.